Ordered unavoidable sub-structures in matchings and random matchings: Unavoidable sub-matchings

 In this section we shall investigate the size of unavoidable structures one can find in \emph{random} ordered matchings with the emphasis on the three canonical patterns: lines, stacks, and waves.
 Recall that $\rm_{n}$ is a random (ordered) matching of size $n$, that is, a matching picked uniformly at random out of the set of all $\alpha_n:=(2n)!/(n!2^n)$ matchings on the set $[2n]$.

-Stanley in~\cite{Stanley} determined the asymptotic distribution of the maximum size of two of the three canonical patterns contained in a random ordered matching.
-As a consequence, their values can be pinpointed very precisely. \begin{theorem}[Theorem 17 in~\cite{Stanley}] The sizes of the largest stack and the largest wave contained in $\rm_n$ are a.a.s.\ equal to~$(1+o(1))\sqrt{2n}$. \end{theorem} We are going to prove that the maximum size of a line in $\rm_n$ is a.a.s.\ also of the order of magnitude of $\sqrt{n}$.
-In addition, we provide a simple proof of a weaker version of Theorem \ref{St}, with the coefficient $\sqrt2$ replaced by a pair of constants, roughly $1/(e\sqrt 2)$ and $e/\sqrt 2$, setting a lower and upper bound only.
-The proof of the upper bound is quite straightforward and provides a more general result.
+Baik and Rains in~\cite{BaRa} (see also~\cite[Theorem 17]{Stanley}) determined the asymptotic distribution of the maximum size of two of the three canonical patterns contained in a random ordered matching.
+As a consequence, their values can be pinpointed very precisely. \begin{theorem}[\cite{BaRa}] The sizes of the largest stack and the largest wave contained in $\rm_n$ are a.a.s.\ equal to~$(1+o(1))\sqrt{2n}$. \end{theorem} A similar result for lines was proved by Justicz, Scheinerman, and Winkler in \cite{JSW}.
+Note, however, that the constant is different.